 This science has many specialized subdivisions including astrogation, astrometry, astrophysics, cosmology, heliology (including stellar structure and evolution), galactic structure, gravity wave astronomy, high-energy sources like cosmic rays, the nature of the interstellar medium, neutrino astronomy, optical astronomy, planetology, radio astronomy, spectrography, virtual astronomy, and the study of distant objects like quasars.

 - 51 Peg planet - Text by M. Alan Kazlev

 A planet, that shows orbital periods shorter than 15 terran days.
 These were among the first extrasolar planets discovered by Terragen astronomers, during the pre-singularity period (early Information Age).
 Included in this category are 51 Peg itself, Tau Bootis, 55 Cancri, and Upsilon Andromedae, which have orbital periods of just 4.2, 3.3, 14.7 and 4.6 days, respectively.
 The orbits are all small, with radii less than 0.1 A.U.
 They commonly range in mass from 0.44 Jupiters (for 51 Peg) to 3.64 Jupiters (Tau Bootis).
 They move in circular or near-circular orbits.

 - A-Type Star - Text by M. Alan Kazlev

-A hot white star near the brighter end of the sequence of spectral types.
+A hot white dwarf star near the brighter end of the sequence of spectral types.